Buffett's Berkshire recovering from pandemic, buys back more stock | Business

 Buffett's Berkshire recovering from pandemic, buys back more stock

-Warren Buffett's Berkshire Hathaway Inc said on Saturday its results are rebounding from the worst effects of the COVID-19 pandemic, and that it has extended its aggressive stock repurchases by buying back $6.6 billion of its own stock.
+Warren Buffett's Berkshire Hathaway Inc said on Saturday its results are rebounding from the worst effects of the COVID-19 pandemic and that it has extended its aggressive stock repurchases with $6.6 billion of new buybacks.
+First-quarter results suggest that the Omaha, Nebraska-based conglomerate, whose dozens of operating businesses include the BNSF railroad and Geico auto insurance, may have experienced the worst effects of the pandemic, including the loss of tens of thousands of jobs.

+Indeed, Berkshire said many businesses are now posting "considerably higher" earnings and revenue despite the negative impact of February winter storms, though some businesses are still suffering.
+The stock repurchases, meanwhile, allow Buffett to deploy excess capital as takeovers of whole companies become more difficult, reflecting high valuations and the growth of special purpose acquisition companies to take businesses public.

+Berkshire repurchased $24.7 billion of its own stock in 2020.
+In addition, Berkshire's share count fell from March 31 to April 22, suggesting that the company repurchased more than $1.2 billion of stock in that period.
+First-quarter operating profit increased 20% to $7.02 billion, or about $4,600 per Class A share, from $5.87 billion a year earlier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)